KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## History:

 ### Feb 11th '23

+- Commented out "Arpeggiator" - not sure if I'm on the right track with my idea - gotta jot it down first.
-- Built in a subroutine that saves/loads CC values 70-79 to/from EEPROM.
+- Built in a subroutine that saves/loads CC values 70-83 (chained in another MCP4728) to/from EEPROM.
 Included "Bounce2.h", reads momentary load and save switch, threshold: 3 sec.
 - Some code "prettifying", yet there's still a long and winding road ahead of me …

 ### Feb 10th '23